 - 8 p.m.

-- Second Tuesday and fourth Monday of each month
+- Second and fourth Tuesday of each month (unless noted)

 - Commission Chambers in the municipal building

 Special meetings may be called by the Commission at any time.
 Proper legal notice of special meetings is required.

 The five-member municipal Commission is the governing body of the municipality.
 Each of the five wards within Mt.
 Lebanon is represented by a Commissioner.
 Listed below are the current members of the Commission.
 The Commission each year elects a president and vice president as presiding officers:

 The Commission sits on the platform at the front of the room.
 Joining the Commission members on the platform are two (2) other individuals.
 They are the municipal manager and the municipal solicitor.
 A non-voting Junior Commissioner, if appointed, would be seated in the audience.
 Other staff members are seated in the audience.

 The agenda will usually consist of the following: